tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

    :align: center
    :alt: Fading trace 60 kmph

-   Example of the fading trace included in the simulator for a vehicular  scenario (speed of 60 kmph).
+   Excerpt of the fading trace included in the simulator for a vehicular  scenario (speed of 60 kmph).

 .. _fig-fadingUrbanTrace: